- Course Code: RV108

 - Study Mode: Full time

-The Access to Higher Education Diploma- Biosciences is excellent preparation for people who wish to study science-based courses such as Physiotherapy, Radiography, Dietetics, Occupational Therapy and a range of other disciplines at University level.
+The Access to Higher Education Diploma- Biosciences is excellent preparation for people who wish to study science-based courses such as Midwifery, Physiotherapy, Radiography, Dietetics, Occupational Therapy and a range of other disciplines at University level.
 This course is especially designed for mature students who do not currently have the necessary academic qualifications to apply for University level study.
 If your role involves working with children, young people or vulnerable adults, you will have to undergo background checks.

 PLEASE NOTE - THIS DIPLOMA IS NOT SUITABLE FOR PEOPLE WHO WISH TO APPLY FOR DEGREES IN MEDICINE OR PHARMACY.